Thursday 6th February 2020

 For libraries, the problems are even more pronounced.
 Investment in content collections have become devalued by low usage, caused by a reduction in the number of users accessing content via the library.
 Reduced budgets across the board also mean librarians are now forced to do more with less.

-End users are discovering content via Google and accessing it via illegitimate sites or going independently to legitimate sites and spending their student loan or research grant on content that is already freely available to them via the library.
+End users are discovering content via Google and accessing it via illegitimate sites or going independently to legitimate sites.
+They may end up spending their student loan on content that is already available to them via the library.
 What’s more, when people access information from external, untrustworthy sites, those sites will farm the library or institution’s data and expose them to hacking and misuse.
-This strips the library of valuable user data, which is critical to understanding user behaviour and improving services.
+This strips the library of valuable user data.
+This is of course critical to understanding user behaviour and improving services.

-For publishers, it undermines the value of their content and increases the risk of further piracy—adding to the ongoing challenge of producing high quality content in a commercially viable way.
+For publishers, it undermines the value of their content and increases the risk of further piracy.
+This adds to the ongoing challenge of producing high quality content in a commercially viable way.

 So, there are many good reasons to help people find the legitimate sources of information.